Why Regular Cleaning Prolongs Paint Life on Coastal Homes

 When cleaning alone is no longer enough

-If paint is visibly chalking, blistering, cracking, or peeling, cleaning will not restore it.
-These are signs that the coating system needs assessment.
-In some cases, a spot repair and touch-up is viable; in others, the full surface requires mechanical preparation and recoating.
+Is the paint chalking, blistering, cracking, or peeling?
+Then cleaning won't restore it.
+These are signs the coating needs a proper check.
+Sometimes a spot repair and touch-up is enough.
+Other times, the whole surface needs sanding back and recoating.
 Catching these signs early is far cheaper than waiting until substrate damage occurs underneath.

 Concerned about your coastal exterior paint?